 A major goal of the PCO board is to constantly look for ways to increase the breadth and depth of our support to local non-profit charities.
-In 2017, the PCO provided contributions to 25 local non-profit organizations.
-Our five primary charity partners for 2018 are the Council on Aging of West Florida, Gulf Coast Kid’s House, Child Guardian, Inc., The Ashley Lauren Offerdahl Foundation for the Children’s Home Society of Florida, and the Santa Rosa Kids’ House.
+In 2018, the PCO provided contributions to 26 local non-profit organizations.
+Our six primary charity partners for 2019 are the Council on Aging of West Florida, Gulf Coast Kid’s House, Child Guardian, Inc., The Ashley Lauren Offerdahl Foundation for the Children’s Home Society of Florida, the Santa Rosa Kids’ House and the Studer Community Institute.

-To date, the PCO has raised more than $1,195,000 for local charities, including a record $280,000 in 2017, thanks to the amazing generosity and support of businesses and individuals like you.
+To date, the PCO has raised more than $1,465,000 for local charities, including $270,000 in 2018, thanks to the amazing generosity and support of businesses and individuals like you.

 Child Guardians, Inc.